 Here are the steps required to use the software and burn your bootable USB drive in just a few minutes:

 Step 1: Download, install and activate the software with your purchased license code.

-Step 3: Select the image file you want to burn to the drive using the "Import" option.
+Step 3: Select the image file you want to burn to the drive using the "Browse" option.

 And that is how simple it is to use the software.
 Now you can create bootable media anytime you want.
 Just follow the steps above and you're done.

 Another basic but great free utility is Rufus, which has a portable version that you can download and use without any installation.
 Fortunately, the tool was updated in November 2017 so the current v2.18 is not too old.